Benegamer/PyBot-Discord/Readme.md

 - Put a shell script as starter
 - Fixed some minor issues
 - Fixed bot not replaying with *!playurl*
----

 Future features:

 - [ ] !playurl stops between songs
 - [ ] !skip
 - [ ] !spotify to hear spotify music
-- [ ] !game admins can change the current Game? wtf was ist !game
+- [ ] !game admins can change the current Game in Discord ( Now Playing ... )
 - [ ] !keepfile 1h or so

+---

+**V 2.0**
+- NOW only supporting Docker!
+- Added Env Variables for Docker
+- Cleandup the Docker files!

+- Fixed Time not working!
+- Fixed !play stoping (dirty but fixed:))

 ---